iheartcontentdesign-zz/website/README.md

 # About

-This content lives at www.iheartcontentdesign.com.
+This content is published on our website: www.iheartcontentdesign.com

 You can follow us on Twitter: [@iheartcontent](https://twitter.com/iheartcontent)